 The first half here is Samira and the tutor reviewing the homework, which she has improved quite a lot especially in terms of writing and reading.
 Math is her most comfortable subject, but just to make sure she doesn’t stay complacent in that subject, the rest of the session reinforces ideas like teaches linear equations, their different forms, graphing them, solving them, and identifying their parts.

 This next exam sees Samira really clicking with the lessons she’s been studying for the past couple of months.
-Taking a practice exam gives her insight into how the actual SAT will feel like and hands on experience.
+Taking a practice exam gives her insight into how the actual SAT will feel like and hands on experience while at Victory Step Education.
 She has extra time at the end of each section to review answers she wasn’t completely sure about, fixing them and gaining some more points.
 Her score has greatly improved from 1200 to 1330.

 Now Samira’s tutoring sessions are really showing their benefit as she hits her stride fully with her test-taking.
 This session there aren’t enough wrong questions to go over in the exam to take up the entire time, so the tutor reviews some concepts that Samira would like to go over again for practice and reemphasis.
 Online modules about trigonometry and other geometry topics are assigned.

 Seeing as Samira has improved so much, this session starts with the tutor going over the homework from last time, but also sees a shift in how their lessons will go from here on.
 Rather than straight lectures or questions about specific topics, they go through practice exam after practice exam, covering the wide range of topics as they progress.
 The bread and butter of Victory Step Education is how their tutors can break down an exam to its core concepts, strategies, and structure and impart that onto their students.
 Homework is a now timed practice test that can be taken piece by piece.